Killow1998/Killow1998/README.md

-- 👋 Hi, I’m Haihong Qiu
+- 👋 Hi, I’m killow
 - 👀 I’m interested in SLAM and AUTO EXPLORATION
 - 🌱 I’m currently learning UAV, UGV and Leg Robot
-- 📫 U can reach me with killow1998@gmail.com or haihongqiu@whu.edu.cn
+- 📫 U can reach me with killow1998@gmail.com

 <!---
 Killow1998/Killow1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.